 Ponte Pria (nickname for the bridge of stone) is located in an area where, at the time, waters gathered together used to block the French attack; the Buranelli, (formerly navigation channel), which allowed trade with several islands, but particularly with the one of Burano; the Monte Pietà, now headquarters of a bank – at the time, its function was to oppose the usurious loan by guaranteeing money transfer with a low interest in exchange of items left in pawn.

-Cappella Rettori, located next to Monte Pietà, is not a place of worship; its name comes from the architectural shape of apse.
+Cappella Rettori, located next to Monte Pietà, is not a place of worship; its name comes from the architectural shape of the apse.
 Inside, paintings by Ludovico Toeput, Flemish artist.
-In this place capital penalties were inflicted.
+In this place, capital penalties were inflicted.

 Museums and popular festivals of Treviso